sanjayr2006/FoodFrenzy/README.md

 - **Database**: MySQL
 - **IDE**: Eclipse, Spring Tool Suite (STS)

-5. Access the application:
-    - Navigate to `http://localhost:8080` in your browser.
 ## Website Screenshot

 Here is a preview of the FoodFrenzy interface: